TechyMatt/terraform-azure-palo-hub/README.md

 ## Deployment pre-requisits

 - The user executing the script needs to have a minimum of Contributor level access to the target subscription.
 This is due to the marketplace registration resource.
-- Any regions can be chosen, however the code requires that the region supports multiple zones, not just availability sets.
+- Any regions can be chosen, however the code requires that the region supports multiple zones, not availability sets.
 - Connectivity to Panorama Server.
 If leveraging the ExpressRoute to connect to Panorama then you may need to comment out the resource deployment whilst pending the Circuit Provider provisioning.

 ## Usage instructions